 Observers

-These systems can be used where the AtoN or associated indicator lights can be directly observed or heard.
+These systems can be used where the AtoN or associated equipment can be directly observed or heard.
 Both the reliability and integrity of the system depend directly on the reliability of the observer, whose attendance may be part-time.
 It is unlikely that information on the cause of failure and advance warning of an impending failure will be available.
-Because the Attendant / Monitoring Operator is not employed full-time, sometime can elapse between that occurrence and identification of a failure.
-Control facilities are not available.
+As a result of the Attendant / Monitoring Operator not being employed full-time, significant time can elapse between occurrence and identification of failure.
+No remote control facilities are available.

 Keepers/Attendants

 This method keeps the AtoN under either regular or continual observation.
-The reliability and integrity of the system depends directly on the reliability of the keeper/attendant.
+The reliability and integrity of the system depends directly on the competency of the keeper/attendant.
 This system has the advantage that, subject to their technical competence, a Keeper or Attendant can, in some instances, intervene to effect repairs in the case of a failure without waiting for a maintenance crew.
-As the Keepers are on site, full control facilities are available.
+As the Keepers are on site, full control facilities are available for AtoN equipment, general site infrastructure and facilities.

+Mobile Interrogation Monitoring

+Some equipment manufacturers produce products that have the capability to be interrogated locally without physical interaction.
+These products typically offer a limited range using Bluetooth or IR with a typical range of <50m.
+This technology has similar limitation to that of the observer, detailed above.

 Remote Monitoring

-A remote monitoring system may be used to monitor many different locations or systems from a central location.
+A remote monitoring system may be used to monitor many different locations or systems with the information being collected centrally, but can be accessed and shared in a distributed manner..
 A variety of different remote monitoring systems exist which can communicate over a combination of diverse communications networks, such as cellular, terrestrial and satellite radio, microwave links, landline telephone, and Internet.
+Typical remote monitoring systems utilise a software based platform to report upon a range of predetermined parameters to the user.
+These parameters should be selected on the basis that they inform the user of the current condition of the AtoN and may incorporate some acceptable tolerances within the feedback.
+However, this method does not involve any interaction or possibility of sending commands on behalf of the remote user to change or modify current status, it merely “reads” and relays back to the user the current conditions.

 A detailed description of various types of Remote Control and Monitoring Systems is included in section 6.

-Mobile Interrogation Monitoring

-interrogated.
-Limited control capability

 Categories of Parameters Monitored